Your Children Can Easily Learn To Earn, Save & Invest Their Money. Learn The 7 Steps, My Wife & I Use With Our Children To Teach Them Life Lessons.

 Adopting the No Pocket Money Principle (above) and enabling your child to purchase their own assets means they have evaluated the worth of these items and then naturally take better care of them.

-This keeps the house free of clutter and removes the burden from me to sell or recycle their old toys.
+Recycling of assets keeps the house free of clutter and removes the burden from me as a parent to sell or recycle their old toys.

-My son built his own PC from his earnings, birthday money and gifts from visiting relatives.
-He has a distinct pride in what he has achieved.
+My son built his own gaming PC from his earnings, birthday money and gifts from visiting relatives.
+He has a distinct pride in what he has achieved, he purchased all the different parts of the PC at the best prices and stuck to his budget.

-He has earned it, built it himself for the experience and to save money, and he takes great pride in what he has done.
+He has earned it, built it himself for the experience and to save money, and he takes great pleasure in sharing what he has achieved with friends and family.

 Now that we have instilled a work ethic, we move on to thinking about the future and investing.